 The Folger's Department of Photography and Digital Imaging provides researchers and the public access to the Library's world-class collection of rare books, manuscripts, and art through high-quality digital images.
-You can explore and enjoy the Library’s treasures through our online digital image collection, and download images up to 1536 pixels tall for free.
+You can explore and enjoy the Library’s treasures through our online digital image collection, and download images for free.

 We produce high-resolution digital photographs and scans, creating images that equal or surpass current national standards for preservation.
 Our average master image begins life as a 100–120MB file, and our processed, post-produced, ready-for-publication final product is 80–90MB.
 For books and bound manuscripts, we use a conservation copy stand, made for us by Manfred Mayer in Graz, Austria, and a Kaiser RSP 2motion copy stand, each with a Digital Transitions RCam reprographic camera and a P65+ camera back controlled by Phase One’s Capture One software.
 We also use Epson Expressions 10000XL flatbed scanners for imaging flat items such as letters and art on paper.